-- 5.3.
-In the event that the disclosure relates to the Clerk of the Corporation, an individual can raise the issue with the Chair of the Board of Governors. - 5.4.
-Individuals are encouraged to identify themselves when making a disclosure.
+- 5.4 In the event that the disclosure relates to the Director of Governance, an individual can raise the issue with the Chair of the Board of Governors. - 5.5 Individuals are encouraged to identify themselves when making a disclosure.
 If an anonymous disclosure is made, the College will acknowledge receipt of the disclosure however it would not be in a position to notify the individual making the disclosure of the outcome of action taken by the College.
 Anonymity also means that the College will have difficulty in investigating such a concern.
-The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations:

-- The seriousness of the issues raised in the disclosure; - The credibility of the concern; and - How likely it is that the concern can be confirmed from attributable sources.

-5.5 In exceptional circumstances only and with the agreement of the Clerk to the Corporation a union representative can whistleblow on behalf of the individual providing there are sufficient safeguards around confidentiality for all parties concerned.

-5.6.
-For further guidance in relation to this policy, or concerning the use of the disclosure procedure generally, employees should speak in confidence to the Group Director of HR.
+The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - o The seriousness of the issues raised in the disclosure; - o The credibility of the concern; and - o How likely it is that the concern can be confirmed from attributable sources. - 5.6 In exceptional circumstances only and with the agreement of the Director of Governance a union representative can whistleblow on behalf of the individual providing there are sufficient safeguards around confidentiality for all parties concerned. - 5.7 For further guidance in relation to this policy, or concerning the use of the disclosure procedure generally, employees should speak in confidence to the Group Director of HR.

-6.0 Procedure for investigation of a disclosure
+6. Procedure for investigation of a disclosure